12 Must-Have Items to Pack For Cruising With a Baby

 Swim Diapers

-If your baby wears diapers, they won’t be allow in most cruise pools — even if wearing swim diapers.
-Still, you can take your baby into the ocean when in port.
+Of course, you can always take your baby into the ocean when in port.
 Bring a pack of swim diapers to keep them clean, even when wet.

 Popular: 39 Useful Things to Pack (17 You Wouldn't Think Of)